 EKG - (Electrocardiography) is the recording of the electrical activity of the heart.

-Cardiac Catherization - (heart cath) is the insertion of a catheter into a chamber or vessel of the heart.
+Cardiac Catheterization - (heart cath) is the insertion of a catheter into a chamber or vessel of the heart.
 This is done both for diagnostic and interventional purposes.

-Coronory Stent - is a tube placed in the coronary arteries that supply the heart, to keep the arteries open in the treatment of coronary heart disease.
-Stents reduce chest pain and have been shown to improve survivability in the event of an acute myocardial infarction.
+Coronary Stent - a tube placed in the coronary arteries that supply the heart, to keep the arteries open in the treatment of coronary heart disease.
+Stents reduce chest pain and have been shown to improve survivability in the event of acute myocardial infarction.

-Defibrillator Insersion - is a common treatment for life-threatening cardiac dysrhythmias, ventricular fibrillation and pulseless ventricular tachycardia.
-Debibrillation depolarizes a critical mass of the heart muscle, terminates the dysrhythmia and allows normal sinus rhythm to be reestablished by the body's natural pacemaker, in the sinoatrial node of the heart.
+Defibrillator Insertion - is a common treatment for life-threatening cardiac dysrhythmias, ventricular fibrillation, and pulseless ventricular tachycardia.
+Defibrillation depolarizes a critical mass of the heart muscle, terminates the dysrhythmia, and allows normal sinus rhythm to be reestablished by the body's natural pacemaker, in the sinoatrial node of the heart.

 Cardiac Ablation - is an invasive procedure used to remove or terminate a faulty electrical pathway from sections of the hearts of those who are prone to developing cardiac arrhythmias such as atrial fibrillation, atrial flutter, supraventricular tachycardias (SVT) and Wolff-Parkinson-White syndrome.

-Home Sleep Study - is a test that records the bodies activity during sleep.
-They are helpful in identification of sleep disorders.
+Home Sleep Study - a test that records the body's activity during sleep.
+They are helpful in the identification of sleep disorders.

-Echocardiography - often referred to as a cardiac echo or simply an echo, is a sonogram of the heart.
+Echocardiography - (often referred to as a cardiac echo or an echo) is a sonogram of the heart.
 (It is not abbreviated as ECG, which in medicine usually refers to an electrocardiogram).

-Anckle Brachial Index (ABI) - is the ratio of the blood pressure in the lower legs to the blood pressure in the arms.
+Ankle Brachial Index (ABI) - the ratio of the blood pressure in the lower legs to the blood pressure in the arms.

-Regular Stress Test - (or Cardiac diagnostic test) is a test used in medicine and cardiology to measure the heart's ability to respond to external stress in a controlled clinical environment.
+Regular Stress Test - (or cardiac diagnostic test) is used in medicine and cardiology to measure the heart's ability to respond to external stress in a controlled clinical environment.
 The stress response is induced by exercise or drug stimulation.

-Nuclear Stress Test - best known example is myocardial perfusion imaging.
-Typically, a radiotracer (Tc-99 sestamibi, Myoview or Thallous Chloride 201) may be injected during the test.
+Nuclear Stress Test - The best-known example is myocardial perfusion imaging.
+Typically, a radiotracer (Tc-99 sestamibi, Myoview, or Thallous Chloride 201) may be injected during the test.
 After a suitable waiting period to ensure proper distribution of the radiotracer, scans are acquired with a gamma camera to capture images of the blood flow.
 Scans acquired before and after exercise are examined to assess the state of the coronary arteries of the patient.
 Showing the relative amounts of radioisotope within the heart muscle, the nuclear stress tests more accurately identify regional areas of reduced blood flow.

-Pharmocological Stress Test - is generally used when a patient cannot achieve adequate work level with treadmill exercise, or has poorly controlled hypertension or left bundle branch block.
+Pharmacological Stress Test - is generally used when a patient cannot achieve adequate work level with treadmill exercise or has poorly controlled hypertension or left bundle branch block.

-Adult Immunizations include: Flushot / Pnemovax (Pnuemonia Shot) / TDAP / Vitamin B12.
+Adult Immunizations include Flushot / Pnemovax (Pneumonia Shot) / TDAP / Vitamin B12.